Applied Physics (BS): Data Science Emphasis

 course - Solid State Physics 3.0

-Requirement 3 — Complete 3 of 13 Courses
+Requirement 3 — Complete 9 Hours

 course - Intro to Machine Learning 3.0